Online Program & Course Eligibility Based on State of Residence

 Authorization to Serve Students Online

-At this time, UNC can serve online education to students from every state, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
-However, we are not currently accepting students to our online programs who reside in the CNMIs.
+At this time, UNC can serve online education to students from every state, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
+We are not able to offer distance education in American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.